ioBroker/ioBroker.eslint-config/MIGRATION.md

-# Eslint Migrations Guide
+# ESLint Migrations Guide

-## Migration from eslint 8.x.x to 9.x.x
+## Migration from ESLint 8.x.x to 9.x.x

-The following steps are recommended when migrating from an existing eslint 8.x.x configuration using .eslint.rc configuration file to an eslint 9.x.x setup using `@iobroker/eslint-config`.
+The following steps are recommended when migrating from an existing ESLint 8.x.x configuration using `.eslint.rc` configuration file to an ESLint 9.x.x setup using `@iobroker/eslint-config`.
-The steps are valid for classic javascript and typescritp repositories.
-If you are using esm modules or react the eslint configuration needs to include some more modules.
-Please see README.md for details.
+The steps are valid for vanilla Javascript and TypeScript repositories.
+If you are using ESM modules or React the ESLint configuration needs to include some more modules.
+Please see `README.md` for details.

 - [ ] Clone your repository to a local workspace
-- [ ] Verify that current (old) eslint configuration is working
+- [ ] Verify that current (old) ESLint configuration is working

   Execute `npm run lint` and check for errors.
 Consider fixing all existing errors before starting the migration.